AdalbertKing/mssql-linux-scripts-for-multi-backup-and-restore-all-databases/README.md

         [options]:

 	-f for FULL BACKUP (DEFAULT DIFFERENTIAL)
         -c for COPY_ONLY (FULL BACKUP OUTSIDE OD SHEDULER )
         -u for NO_COMPRESSION
-        -e for WITHFORMAT
+        -e for FORMAT
+	-i for INIT

 2. backup.sql - used by backupall.sh	-SQL query with options for create backup all databases on STDOUT